Behaviour for Learning

 · Staff and governors as positive role models

 · Staff offering positive guidance to children including plenty of praise and encouragement

 · Pastoral team “child check ins” for children who need or would like more regular but informal discussion

 · The provision of a curriculum, delivered by a creative staff, designed to stretch and engage each child

 · Classroom organisation which facilitates independent working

-From September we will be reinstating ‘Star of the Week’ to celebrate a pupil who has gone above and beyond in something during the week.
+‘Star of the Week’ certificates to celebrate a pupil who has gone above and beyond in something during the week.

 House points will be replaced with merits.
 These will be awarded for good learning in school and for home learning.
-The system will be simpler and bronze, silver, gold and platinum awards are available.
+Bronze, silver, gold and platinum awards are available.
 For children receiving a platinum award, there will be a special prize.